kstrafe/Cxy/documentation/rationale.md

 for dependencies manually.
 That's something to be avoided.

-At least the programmer will know that the module resides either in the children or the subtree above, but not all the branches.
+At least the programmer will know that the module resides either in the children or the sub-tree above, but not all the branches.
 This makes it a tonne easier to locate.
 I still don't like the idea because it's too tempting to state that a module only has access to its children and root.
 That would make projects flat and clean.